Last updated: 17 November 2023 & medically reviewed by Dr. Lindeman

 Treating opioid addiction

 Effective treatments for opioid addiction involve both outpatient and inpatient services.
-Depending on the facility, treatment may include medication-assisted treatment (MAT), therapy (such as cognitive behavioral therapy), supervision, support groups, and case management, or some combination of these.
+Depending on the facility, treatment may include medication-assisted treatment (MAT), therapy (such as cognitive behavioral therapy), supervision, support groups, case management, or some combination of these.

 Treatment centers offer the best environment to aid withdrawal and increase the chances of successful recovery from an opioid painkiller or heroin addiction.
 Co-occurring disorders like depression and anxiety can also often be treated in an opioid addiction rehab center.